 All study treatments will be provided in identical blister cards to maintain masking of the study.
-Tablets of ubrogepant 25 mg, ubrogepant 50 mg, and placebo will be identical in appearance.
+Tablets of ubrogepant 50 mg and placebo will be identical in appearance.

-All patients will be instructed to take 1 tablet to treat their migraine attack regardless of the dose group to which they are assigned.
+A modified double-dummy design will be utilized to maintain the study blind.
+All patients will be instructed to take 2 tablets to treat their migraine attack regardless of the dose group to which they are assigned.
 The treatments to be used in this study are outlined in Table 2.